 The Race Director shall be the authority for control over all racing competitions within the Autobahn Members Racing League.
 This rulebook has been established by the Race Director and shall be referred to in all decisions.
-The rulebook may be revised at any time; updates to the rules will be sent via E-mail to all participants.
+The rulebook may be revised at any time; updates to the rules in the form of a Competition Bulletin, will be sent via E-mail to all participants.
 All rule changes will be considered effective immediately unless otherwise noted.
 All rules within this book should be interpreted with logic and "spirit of intent."
 Any input from a participant will be considered, however the Race Directors decisions will be considered final.